 Over the past year we’ve seen tremendous growth in NGINX Plus, from adding many new enterprise customers to our first‑ever inclusion in the Gartner Magic Quadrant.
-NGINX Plus extends the open source NGINX software with advanced functionality and award‑winning support, giving our customers a complete application delivery solution.
+NGINX Plus extends NGINX Open Source with advanced functionality and award‑winning support, giving our customers a complete application delivery solution.

 There a number of great reasons to move to NGINX Plus that we’ve highlighted this year, here on the NGINX blog.
 In this blog post we will highlight the three main categories of NGINX Plus advantages: cost savings, new features, and “evergreen” features.

 One of the most popular use cases for NGINX Plus is load balancing.
 In most enterprises today this is handled by hardware appliances such as the F5 BIG‑IP and Citrix NetScaler.
 Though these appliances have served enterprises well for 30 years, they are now limiting, in terms of features, flexibility, and functionality, and cost prohibitive.